 For athletes such as Shaquille O'Neal, who expressed concern about regularly ingesting anti-inflammatory drugs, the National Kidney Foundation recommends periodic monitoring of kidney function.
 Those who are taking daily doses of analgesics should keep track of the drugs they are taking and get tested every six months.
 Testing of kidney function is inexpensive and reliable and can be done with simple blood and urine tests.

 A warning sign of possible kidney damage is urine that is tea or cola-colored, bloody or unusually foamy.

-The National Kidney Foundation is dedicated to preventing kidney and urinary tract diseases, improving the health and well-being of those affected by these diseases and increasing the availability of all organs for transplantation.
+The National Kidney Foundation, a major voluntary nonprofit health organization, is dedicated to preventing kidney disease, improving the health and well-being of individuals and families affected by kidney disease and increasing the availability of kidneys for transplantation.
 For more information on kidney disease call the foundation at (800)622-9010.